 \subsubsection{Calibration without Rescaling}

-\autoref{tab:brierAllPassedRaw} presents the results for Line Completion, Function Synthesis, and Program Repair for each model and the raw confidence measure, \emph{sans} any rescaling method.
-We find raw confidence measures poorly calibrated, with inconsistent exceptions.
-In fact, the raw baseline rate (base rate of error) is hard to beat; the best skill-score is around $0.05$
+\autoref{tab:brierAllPassedRaw} presents the results for Line Completion, Function Synthesis, and Program Repair for each model and the raw confidence measure, without any rescaling method.
+We find raw confidence measures are poorly calibrated, with inconsistent exceptions.
+In fact, the raw baseline rate (using the average fraction correct without considering the individual generation) is hard to beat; the best skill-score is around $0.05$.

-\paragraph{Line Completion} Using the $p_{tot}$, confidence measure is slightly worse than the baseline rate; calibration error is modest ($ECE \sim 0.15$).
+For line completion, the $p_{tot}$ confidence measure is slightly worse than the baseline rate; calibration error is modest ($ECE \sim 0.15$).
 The total probability improves on the average probability, which is overconfident: the average token probability exceeds the $\sim30\%$ overall success rate.